 Look for carpet that comes from recycled content.
 Not only are you recycling, but if you or the next owner decides to replace that carpet, it’s recyclable, too.
 If you’re thinking of hardwood, look for products approved by the Forest Stewardship Council, which certifies companies and products that practice responsible forest management.

-Small changes can turn your bedroom into eco-friendly green.
-Just remember to recycle what you’re not using anymore — whether you go green now or later.
+Just remember to recycle what you’re not using anymore—whether you go green now or later.